ibm-cloud-docs/containers/cs_cluster_access.md

       ```
       {: pre}

-6. Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the first file in the `KUBECONFIG` environment variable.
+6. Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the last file in the `KUBECONFIG` environment variable.
     ```
     ibmcloud ks cluster config -c <cluster_name_or_ID>
     ```